GregoryBolshakov/MemoryatorUE/README.md

 It's created using Unreal Engine 5.

 The world is endless and auto-generated.
 It has 3 different biomes.
-HISMs are created by the PCG plugin.
+I instantiate most HISMs via a PCG graph.
 The game has a system of roads and settlements.

 ![Untitled video - Made with Clipchamp (1)](https://github.com/GregoryBolshakov/MemoryatorUE/assets/19948668/be1c17e4-b6e3-4b71-bce2-5030f47b3b94)
 ![BiomesGeneration](https://github.com/GregoryBolshakov/MemoryatorUE/assets/19948668/877e6992-0e83-46fc-aa02-de3fa8636ea7)